 2. Clunky Software

 Advancements to hardware may initially seem more obvious, but the software that newer devices run is just as important.
-Think about it: if you’ve ever used an old computer or smartphone that’s a few years behind modern times, then you understand the difference that software improvements can make.
+Think about it: if you’ve ever used an old computer or smartphone that’s a few years old, then you understand the difference that software improvements can make.
 When it comes to software, something that’s just a few years outdated can suddenly feel like a relic from the stone ages.

 The same is true when it comes to outdated gas detection systems.
 Older designs may be unintuitive or unresponsive, not to mention much slower at detecting hazardous gases.
 Workers cannot afford to contend with clunky, unresponsive software when they are performing dangerous work in a hazardous environment.
 You wouldn’t bet your life on a phone that’s 10 to 20 years old, so you shouldn’t do the same with your gas detection system.